jaz-on/feed-to-blogroll/README.md

 Automatic blogroll synchronization with Feedbin API, integrated with Distributed theme.

+> Requirement: Advanced Custom Fields Pro is required for the admin UI and field definitions.

 ## Features

 - **Automatic Synchronization**: Daily sync with Feedbin API